prominenceai/deepstream-services-library/docs/overview.md

  retval = dsl_ode_trigger_area_add('person-crossing-line', area='line-area')

 ```
-Each Tracked Object historical trace can be added as display metadata for a downstream On-Screen Display to display.
+Each Tracked Object's historical trace can be added as display metadata for a downstream On-Screen Display to display.
 ```Python
 # New RGBA Random Color to use for Object Trace and BBox
 retval = dsl_display_type_rgba_color_random_new('random-color',